Rand Stats

 use Terminal::Capabilities;

-# Create a terminal capabilities object with default settings based on the most
+# Create a terminal capabilities object with DEFAULT settings based on the most

 # commonly well-supported capabilities, as determined by submissions to the

 # Terminal::Tests project.
+This method does NO AUTODECTION.

 my Terminal::Capabilities $caps .= new;